 While the previous study examined peer relations, victimization, and how it relates to childhood depression child disruptive behavior may negatively affect social relations, including parents’ tolerance for such behavior.
-Wright et al. (2013) examined the role gender plays in tolerance levels that mothers and fathers show for children when they display disruptive behaviors.
+3Wright et al. (2013) examined the role gender plays in tolerance levels that mothers and fathers show for children when they display disruptive behaviors.
 The researchers hypothesized that fathers would be less tolerant of children from both genders than mothers and also that the fathers would be more tolerant of male children than of female children when the children are displaying disruptive behaviors.
 The participants included 150 parents attending parenting classes and their 3-6 year-old at-risk children because of oppositional defiant behaviors.
 Families were from Vermont and Arkansas.
 The parents completed a demographic questionnaire, a measure in which parents ranked the intensity of their children’s disruptive behavior (i.e., oppositional defiant, inattentive behavior, and conduct problem behavior) and a subscale that measured whether parents identified the behaviors as a problem (which providing levels of parental tolerance).
 This study showed that fathers, but not mothers, are more tolerant of disruptive behaviors displayed by their sons than they are of their daughters.

 The purpose of this study was to examine gender differences in the motives of parental involvement and leisure activities as well as the gender differences in school age childhood depression and children’s relations with their parents.
 This study was important to investigate how childhood depression symptoms may differ by gender and if their perception on their relationship with their parents may also differ for males and females.
 We also hypothesized that girls will report higher levels of depression than boys and that boys will report higher levels of perceptions of relations with their parents than girls.
 It is also important to document the different motives of involvement parents may have and whether fathers or mothers report different levels of involvement in leisure activities with their children.
 We hypothesized that mothers will report higher levels of involvement motives than fathers and that fathers will report higher levels of leisure activities than mothers.
 We also examined the associations between mothers’ and fathers’ leisure activity and involvement motives and children’s depression and perceived relations with their parents.